Press Contact: KX Associates, Inc. +1-212-925-2507

 Annik Klein (firstname.lastname@example.org)

-“The French-American Entrepreneurship Award honors deserving entrepreneurs who are breaking into the highly competitive American market,” said Anne Busquet, Executive Director of FAEA.
-“We believe there is strong potential for exciting young businesses to thrive, and we are delighted to have the opportunity once again to support their growth and development.”
+“We are proud to celebrate the success of FAEA in its 11th year and the ambitious entrepreneurs who are breaking into the highly competitive American market,” said Anne Busquet, Executive Director of FAEA.
+“We believe there is strong potential for exciting young businesses to thrive, and we are delighted to have the opportunity once again to foster their growth and development.”

-The previous winners of The French-American Entrepreneurship Award were:
+Since its founding in 2008, the Award has enabled outstanding startups to advance their U.S. business objectives.
+The previous first-prize winners of The French-American Entrepreneurship Award were:

 · 2016: Thomas Marchand for Biomodex (a company devoted to 3D printing technologies to raw patient data to develop surgical simulators to assist in medical education and pre-operative planning);